 "Quirky Girls Anon.
 Unmerciful Merlin, it's the only group that can raise such a frenzy."
-I collapse on the seat beside him, the incident having taken more out of me than I would have expected.
-It's like battling one of the ten plagues.
+I collapse on the seat beside him.

-After catching his breath, he turns to me.
-"You told them that I didn't have a girlfriend."
+"You told them that I didn't have a girlfriend.
+Over-excited them."

 "Never get tired of unconfirmed rumors, do you?"
-He pushes a hand through his hair, as if it could get any more messy.
-His brows furrow together as a faint bewilderment strikes his eyes.
+He pushes a hand through his hair, as if it could get messier.
+A faint bewilderment strikes his eyes.
 "You saved me."

-It doesn't sink in until this post-hysteria slump that I am sitting in a changing booth meant for one with Albus Potter, wonder boy, whose life I just arguably saved — well, at the very least, saved from getting his clothes clawed off.
-I suppose I could blackmail him and threaten to call back the girls back, but I'm glad enough that I'm alive too.
+It doesn't sink in until this post-hysteria slump that I am sitting in a changing booth meant for one with Albus Potter, wonder boy.
+And I saved his life—well, at the very least, his clothes.
+I suppose I could blackmail him and threaten to call the Quirkers back, but I'm glad enough that I'm alive, too.

 "So I did."

 I snort, kicking my robes up and off the floor.
-They've got an odd sticky feel to them, damp from the bath's air.
+They're sticky and damp from the bath's air.
 "Are you kidding?
 I wouldn't wish that mob on the Dark Lord himself."

-He coughs — I think he's trying to laugh.
-"Never would've thought we'd agree on something."
+He coughs—I think he's trying to laugh.
+"Never thought we'd agree on something."

 "S'not hard to agree," I mutter.
 As if these girls don't muck up the generation enough.
 They aren't dumb in the traditional sense, which makes it particularly disturbing; they're future Healers, Professors, and Ministry officials.
 I certainly don't feel safe knowing they'd drop me by the pavement and dash after a boy given the opportunity.

-It's not like Albus is that much of a catch either, not when he's related to James.
-Certainly, I find him more interesting than his older brother, but James has got the genes of his namesake to a tee — and by that I mean he's fit as hell.
-If you compare him side to side to the photo of James Potter I in the trophy room, he's looks exactly the same, sans plaid and bell-bottoms.
+It's not like Albus is much of a catch either, not when he's related to James.
+Certainly, I find him more interesting than his older brother, but James has got the genes of his namesake to a tee—and by that I mean he's fit as hell.
+If you compare him side-by-side to the photo of James Potter I in the trophy room, he's looks exactly the same, sans plaid and bell-bottoms.

 But I suppose there's only so many famous sons of Harry Potter to go around.
 If James is out of their league, unfortunately-named Albus makes a sufficient consolation prize.

 Drumming my fingers against the hollow wood of my seat, I ask, "You think there's still girls in the hall?"
-He is the expert in these sorts of things.
+He is the expert in this sort of thing.

-Albus presses against the stall wall to get a better peek through the sliver-sized gap of the curtain.
-"Give it five, ten minutes?
+Albus presses against the stall wall, peeking through the sliver-sized gap of the curtain.
+"Give it five, ten minutes.
 Better safe than sorry."

-Time to stretch my legs out.
+I stretch my legs.
 "So Potter, how's dating an imaginary girlfriend?"

 "Just trying to be conversational."

 "Don't."
-He crosses his arms as if to create some personal barrier, but he only ends up jabbing my side with an elbow.
+He crosses his arms as if to create some personal barrier, but he only jabs my side with his elbow.

 "Watch it!"
-I flip my hair off my face.
+I flip my hair off my face, only for the black fly-aways to land across my eyes.
 "I don't understand why you continue to deny our banter.
 Clearly you like it.
-Maybe saying you don't makes you feel like you're better than me, but mostly it makes you a hypocrite."
-I smirk and he chuckles sneeringly back.
+Maybe saying that you don't makes you feel like you're better than me, but mostly it makes you a hypocrite."
+I smirk.
 "Like how you continue playing the girlfriend charade just to bait me."